junpolo/gamehive/README.md

-# User Management System
+# GameHive

+A simple game library for displaying games, leaderboards and user analytics.

+#### Project Context

-A hackathon project
+A hackathon project to implement coding standards and best practices when developing a React application.

 ### Technologies Used